Join us for an adventure in flavor!

 5. Bell peppers – You can use any colored bell peppers.
 The more the colors, prettier it will look.

-6. Onion – I liked red onion in this salad.
+6. Onion – I like red onion in this salad.

-7. Olives – I used both regular black and Kalamata olives.
+7. Olives – I use both regular black and Kalamata olives.

 8. Herbs – Parsley and mint.